-Are you looking for the best Netfilx-approved camera?
+Are you looking for the best Netflix-approved camera?
 We've come to the right place.
 Netflix is arguably the first and most superior streaming service out there.
-There are lots of challengers, but still, no one compares to the size of Netflix – or comes close in terms of outputting original content.
+There are lots of challenges, but still, no one compares to the size of Netflix – or comes close in terms of outputting original content.

 Being “Netflix approved” means that cameras have the minimum specs required to ensure they offer the expected quality of a Netflix Original.
-This is a very extensive list of certified, that goes it to great detail, which can be viewed in full at the Netflix Partner help center (opens in new tab).
-Some of the models in the list are seriously expensive - and would usually be hired by filmmakers - but there are a surprising number of relatively affordable models in there too.
+This is a very extensive list of certified, that goes into great detail, which can be viewed in full at the Netflix Partner help center.
+Some of the models on the list are seriously expensive - and would usually be hired by filmmakers - but there are a surprising number of relatively affordable models in there too.

-While it shouldn’t be your only guide when purchasing the best cinema camera (opens in new tab), seeing that a certain model is Netflix approved might be something to seriously consider, especially since many cinema cameras are a big investment, and if you want to make feature productions, you're better starting with a camera that can develop your craft and that Netflix will say yes too.
+While it shouldn’t be your only guide when purchasing the best cinema camera, seeing that a certain model is Netflix-approved might be something to seriously consider, especially since many cinema cameras are a big investment, and if you want to make feature productions, you're better starting with a camera that can develop your craft and that Netflix will say yes to.

 This digital cine camera can record up to DCI 4K 60p resolution video to dual slots using widely available and more affordable SD cards.
 High frame rates can be recorded in 4K up to 120 fps and up to 180 fps in a 2K cropped Super16 mode.

-With all all its feature the Canon EOS C70 is a fine cinema camera in its own right and can be used for any shoot as an A camera however, it can also fit into your C300 Mk III workflow as a B camera allowing for smother workflows then a project hits the editing or color grading suite.
+With all its features the Canon EOS C70 is a fine cinema camera in its own right and can be used for any shoot as an A camera however, it can also fit into your C300 Mk III workflow as a B camera allowing for smother workflows when a project hits the editing or color grading suite.

 The Sony FX6 answers a real need for filmmakers that Sony's mirrorless Alpha cameras do not.
-For shooting video, there is nothing that comes close to using a real cinema camera that has professional controls and ergonomics, multi-channel XLR audio, built-in ND filters, no overheating issues and a very long battery life.
-These cameras are purpose made for the job, but have lacked the full-frame sensor and advanced AF features that mirrorless camera users are used to, Until now.
+For shooting video, there is nothing that comes close to using a real cinema camera that has professional controls and ergonomics, multi-channel XLR audio, built-in ND filters, no overheating issues, and very long battery life.
+These cameras are purpose-made for the job but have lacked the full-frame sensor and advanced AF features that mirrorless camera users are used to, Until now.

 The FX6 doesn’t use the same sensor as the FX9, which is actually 6K but downsampled to 4K.
 Instead, it inherits the same BSI-CMOS sensor from the Sony A7S III mirrorless camera and also the majority of its video spec and on-sensor phase detection autofocus.